piumosso/phabmine/README.md

     {'phabricator-plugin': 'PHABMINE'}
     ```

-If ypu don't need some of these settings, just leave them empty, that's fine.
-Otherwise, check JSON correctness.
+If you don't need some of these settings, just leave them empty, that's fine.
+Otherwise, _check JSON correctness_.
 If parameters will not be valid JSON strings, issue page will turn into 500 page.
 This behavior will be fixed soon.

 ## FAQ
  - __I don't want to clutter up my server with Phabricator Arcanist, PHP, etc. What shoud I do to run Phabmine?__
    The point of step 3 of installation guide is to get `.arcrc` file - this is where Phabricator Conduit's certificate stored.
    You can create the file at any computer and then just copy it to server with Redmine.

  - __Is Phabmine stable?
 Can I safely use it?__
    No!
 The plugin is under development.
 Production usage is strongly not recommended.